chiangchendah/ArmorAndMint/PRESS-RELEASE.md

 LightCMS is a lightweight, minimalist CMS that makes creating and updating your content simple.

 ## Features ##
   * Streamlined, intuitive interface
+  * Lightweight, minimalist principles
   * Supports Markdown

 ## Who are _you_? ##
 You're a writer.
 You've worked with other similar products, such as WordPress or Drupal.
 You're tired of dealing with labyrinthine admin panels that place a greater emphasis on "management" than they do "content".
 You want a tool that doesn't just work, but works for you - one that makes intuitive sense without sacrificing performance.
 You want LightCMS because writing can be just that easy.